Somnium13/SS13/CONTRIBUTING.md

 I don't give much of a damn about style but here are some guidelines:

 1. Please set your editor to use tabs rather than spaces. **VS defaults to using spaces, please change this**.
-2. Try to follow the C# standard conventions At least try to keep class names and public members upper camel cased.
+2. Try to follow the C# standard conventions.
+At least try to keep class names and public members upper camel cased.